Campground Host Volunteer Information Package

 Kathleen Lake Campground

 Kathleen Lake in Southern Tutchone is Mät’àtäna Män.
 It is a descriptive name and it means frozen lake or something frozen deep inside the lake.
 In the summer, however, the lake is a glorious blue and the leafy, quiet campground enjoys long hours of sunlight.
 Kathleen Lake Campground has a 38 sites suitable for tenting or RV-ing, with fire rings, bear-proof storage lockers and outhouses.
 The campground operates by self-registration on a first come-first serve basis.
 There are also five oTENTik wall tents for a higher end camping experience.
 The oTENTik can be booked online, by phone or in-person in the Haines Junction Visitor Centre.
 The campground does NOT have showers or hook-ups.
-The campground is open May 18th to September 22nd, 2019.
+The campground is open May 15th to mid-September 22nd, 2020.

 From mid-June to August, visitors can enjoy free interpretive campfire programs on bears, the natural wonders of the park and Southern Tutchone culture.